Kjellemann1/predictive/README.md

 - replacement : (default: TRUE) whether or not to use replacement

 ### **confusion_matrix()**
-General function that returns a confusion matrix
+Simplifies making a confusion matrix
 *confusion_matrix(test_y, predictions, margin = 1)*
 - test_y : column from test dataframe you are trying to predict
 - predictions : vector containing predictions